-The OPA650 is internally compensated and is stable in unity gain with a phase margin of approximately 60° .
-However, the unity gain buffer is the most demanding circuit configuration for loop stability and oscillations are most likely to occur in this gain.
-If possible, use the device in a noise gain greater than one to improve phase margin and reduce the susceptibility to oscillation.
+The OPA651 is internally compensated and is stable at a gain of 2 with a phase margin of approximately 60°.
 (Note that, from a stability standpoint, an inverting gain of -1V/V is equivalent to a noise gain of 2.)
 Frequency response for other gains are shown in the Typical Performance Curves.

-The high frequency response of the OPA650 in a good layout is very flat with frequency.
+The high frequency response of the OPA651 in a good layout is very flat with frequency.
 However, some circuit configurations such as those where large feedback resistances are used, can produce high-frequency gain peaking.
 This peaking can be minimized by connecting a small capacitor in parallel with the feedback resistor.
 This capacitor compensates for the closed-loop, high-frequency, transfer function zero that results from the time constant formed by the input capacitance of the amplifier (typically 2pF after PC board mounting), and the input and feedback resistors.
 The selected compensation capacitor may be a trimmer, a fixed capacitor, or a planned PC board capacitance.
 The capacitance value is strongly dependent on circuit layout and closed-loop gain.
 Using small resistor values will preserve the phase margin and avoid peaking by keeping the break frequency of this zero sufficiently high.
 When high closedloop gains are required, a three-resistor attenuator (teenetwork) is recommended to avoid using large value resistors with large time constants.
+The OPA651 includes an internal 1.5pF feedback capacitor to achieve best gain of +2 flatness ($R_F = 402\Omega$).